at Katy Trail State Park

 Superintendents stationed at Edward "Ted" and Pat Jones-Confluence Point, Graham Cave, Rock Bridge Memorial and Knob Noster state parks manage Katy Trail State Park in four sections.
 These superintendents supervise volunteers working within their section, and conduct meetings periodically.

-You may apply to become a Katy Trail State Park volunteer by printing and completing the volunteer application.
-You may also contact the volunteer coordinator by e-mail or by calling 573-751-7733.
+You may sign up to become a Katy Trail State Park volunteer here.
+You may also contact the volunteer coordinator by email or by calling 573-751-7733.